-- Annual reclamation procedures and progress reporting will begin November 1, 2014 and continue annually until advised otherwise by AESRD. - No update for this reporting period.
+- Annual reclamation procedures and progress reporting will begin November 1, 2014 and continue annually until advised otherwise by AESRD. - Reclamation plan has been submitted to AER and AESRD

 2.8.
 Communications Plan

 This plan summarizes our planned weekly and monthly communication with stakeholders, regulators, Government officials and the general public.